technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 18 - Integrate knowledge management in Dynamics 365 with Copilot Studio bots.md

 and can now be replaced with **Search Dynamics 365 knowledge articles** action.

-1. Switch back to Copilot Studio portal

-2. On the agent page navigate to page where you created a topic – **Store hours**

-3. Within the topic, create a question node to ask the user to search for the input text.
+1. In the **Store hours** topic, create a question node to ask the user to search for the input text.

 4. Create a question node for the filter and provide the sample filter